uoxx3/cjfx-plugin/README.md

 ### Configuration using Gradle configuration

-It can also be configured through the `gradle.properties` files as follows:
+It can also be configured through the `gradle.properties` or `cjfx.properties` files as follows:

 ```properties
 cjfx.configuration.version=#latest#